e-davis1/5eCSM/README.md

 # 5eCSM
 A CLI for managing a character sheet for Dungeons &amp; Dragons 5th edition.
+beep boop